Broodnell History, Family Crest & Coats of Arms

 The family was likely descended from Alençon, Normandy and one of the first records was that of Hugo de Bretinolles, temp.
 Henry I., who held a knight's fee in Berkshire in 1165.
 "The change of the name from Bretignolles to Bredenell, Bredenhill, and Brudenel, appears from various records."

 "Amongst the old Leicestershire names now rare in the county is that of Brudenell.
 The Brudenells were a very distinguished family in the 16th and 17th centuries, and from them sprang the noble house of Cardigan."

-Important Dates for the Broodnell family
+Early History of the Broodnell family

 This web page shows only a small excerpt of our Broodnell research.
 Another 177 words (13 lines of text) covering the years 1547, 1510, 1600, 1102, 1136, 1139, 1151, 1193, 1234, 1391, 1429, 1532, 1533, 1455, 1487, 1461, 1531, 1520, 1530, 1461, 1593, 1663, 1607, 1703, 1692 and 1732 are included under the topic Early Broodnell History in all our PDF Extended History products and printed products wherever possible.